SOFIE-project/PDS-IAA/README.md

 ## Authorization Server configuration
 The authorization server needs to be configured with the identifiers of the authorized clients.
 This can be done either manually, or by using PDS administrative interface.
 First, run the client-setup script (`python3 client-setup.py`).
-This script will create an Indy wallet, a DID, and a verification key. ** Note the output DID and verification key**.
+This script will create an Indy wallet, a DID, and a verification key.

+**Note down the output DID and verification key**.

 ### Configuration using PDS administrative interface
 Edit the `owner.py` script by editing the `client_id` and `client_ver_key` variables with the values output by the client-setup.py script.